typelevel/fs2/docs/guide.md

 res9: List[Int] = List(1, 2, 3, 1, 2, 3, 1, 2, 3)
 ```

-Of these, only `flatMap` and `++` are primitive, the rest are built using combinations of various other primitives.
+Of these, only `flatMap` is primitive, the rest are built using combinations of various other primitives.
 We'll take a look at how that works shortly.

 So far, we've just looked at pure streams.
 FS2 streams can also include evaluation of effects: